BUFFINGTON: Benton the bigot

 "Yep," they said almost in unison.

-In an effort to discredit black leaders of the 1950s and 1960s, some white leaders have long suggested black leaders "milked" their Civil Rights fame for personal gain.
+It's an old trope.
+In an effort to discredit black leaders of the Civil Rights era, some white leaders have long suggested Lewis and others "milked" their Civil Rights fame for personal gain by playing "the victim."

-Benton was saying that Lewis didn't deserve his esteemed position in life, a racist trope often used against successful black men and women by jealous whites.
+Benton was saying that Lewis didn't deserve his esteemed position in life, a racist view often used against successful black men and women by jealous white men.

-Lewis had just died and he was barely in the ground when Benton decided to try to tarnish his legacy.
+Regardless, Lewis had just died and was barely in the ground when Benton made his ugly comments.

 •••

 But Lewis wasn't just famous for being beaten.
-He was arrested 40 times during the Civil Rights era on minor, racist laws.
+He was arrested 40 times during the Civil Rights era for challenging Jim Crow laws.
 He stood with courage at a time when black people were killed for daring to challenge white authority.

 •••

-But his comments do beg this question: What has Tommy Benton ever done that remotely compares to Lewis' record?
+But Benton's comments beg this question: What has Tommy Benton ever done that remotely compares to Lewis' record?

 What "significant" legislation has Benton ever gotten passed in Georgia?